enacodev/basic-crud-app/README.md

 - search employees

 ## View Folder
--contains all the pages for the CRUD
+- contains all the pages for the CRUD

 ## Model Folder
--contains the Employee class that handles all the database config and calls
+- contains the Employee class that handles all the database config and calls

 ## Assets Folder
 - contains all the assets used by the Bootstrap theme